International Migration, Remittances, and Household Investment: Evidence from Philippine Migrants' Exchange Rate Shocks

 63 Pages Posted: 20 Jul 2006 Last revised: 6 Sep 2010

-How do households respond to overseas members economic shocks?
-Overseas Filipinos in dozens of countries experienced sudden, heterogeneous changes in exchange rates during the 1997 Asian financial crisis.
-Appreciation of a migrant's currency against the Philippine peso leads to increases in household remittances from overseas.
-The estimated elasticity of Philippine-peso remittances with respect to the exchange rate is 0.60.
-Positive migrant shocks lead to enhanced human capital accumulation and entrepreneurship in origin households.
+Millions of households in developing countries receive financial support from family members working overseas.
+How do migrant earnings affect origin-household investments?
+This paper examines Philippine households%u2019 responses to overseas members%u2019 economic shocks.
+Overseas Filipinos work in dozens of foreign countries, which experienced sudden (and heterogeneous) changes in exchange rates due to the 1997 Asian financial crisis.
+Appreciation of a migrant%u2019s currency against the Philippine peso leads to increases in household remittances received from overseas.
+The estimated elasticity of Philippine-peso remittances with respect to the Philippine/foreign exchange rate is 0.60.
+These positive income shocks lead to enhanced human capital accumulation and entrepreneurship in migrants%u2019 origin households.
 Child schooling and educational expenditure rise, while child labor falls.
-Households also work more hours in self-employment, and become more likely to start relatively capital-intensive household enterprises.
+In the area of entrepreneurship, households raise hours worked in self-employment, and become more likely to start relatively capital-intensive household enterprises.

 Suggested Citation: Suggested Citation